FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/t_st_password_reset/t_st_secretquestion.md

 Repeat steps 1 through 5, but set the configuration parameter to **false**.

-For more information on changing server configuration parameters, refer to <a href="../../../operations_menu/c_st_serverconfiguration/t_st_serverconfigurationparameters" class="MCXref xref">View and change server configuration parameters</a>.
+For more information on changing server configuration parameters, refer to [View and change server configuration parameters](../../../operations_menu/c_st_serverconfiguration/t_st_serverconfigurationparameters).

 <span id="Set_minimum_length"></span>